-- (1) The amounts reported in the "Bonus" column refer to the discretionary annual bonus amounts that were awarded to (i) Mr. Cross for his 2020 performance and (ii) Mr. Scherl for his 2021, 2020 and 2019 performance.
-Please see above under "-Annual Incentive Compensation" for further information. - (2) The amounts reported in the "Stock Awards" column represent the aggregate grant date fair value of stock awards in the form of restricted stock (time-based vesting and performance-based vesting) granted in the years shown, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification 718, Compensation Stock Compensation ("ASC Topic 718").
+(1) The amounts reported in the "Bonus" column refer to the discretionary annual bonus amounts that were awarded to (i) Mr. Cross for his 2020 performance and (ii) Mr. Scherl for his 2022, 2021 and 2020 performance.
+Please see above under "-Annual Incentive Compensation" for further information.

+(2) The amounts reported in the "Stock Awards" column represent the aggregate grant date fair value of stock awards in the form of restricted stock (time-based vesting and performance-based vesting) granted in the years shown, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification 718, Compensation - Stock Compensation ("ASC Topic 718").
 Pursuant to SEC rules, the amounts shown in this column exclude the impact of estimated forfeitures related to service-based vesting conditions.
-If the maximum level of performance of 150% of target number of shares granted was achieved with respect to the performance-based restricted stock granted in 2021 to Messrs.
-O'Reilly, Riley and Scherl, the grant date values would be, respectively, \$805,116, \$352,128 and \$220,106.
-See Note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021 for further information regarding equity awards, including the assumptions made in determining these values.
-Additional information on all outstanding stock awards is reflected in the 2021 Outstanding Equity Awards at Fiscal Year-End table below. - (3) The amount reported in the "Option Awards" column represents the grant date fair value of stock options awards granted to Messrs.
-O'Reilly and Cross in 2020, calculated in accordance with ASC Topic 718.
-Pursuant to SEC rules, the amount shown in this column excludes the impact of estimated forfeitures related to service-based vesting conditions.
-See Note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021 for information regarding the assumptions made in determining this value.
+If the maximum level of performance of 150% of target number of shares granted was achieved with respect to the performance-based restricted stock granted in 2022 to Messrs.
+Olea, Riley and Scherl, the grant date values would be, respectively, \$217,090, \$585,274 and \$445,163.
+See Note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2022 for further information regarding equity awards, including the assumptions made in determining these values.
+Additional information on all outstanding stock awards is reflected in the 2022 Outstanding Equity Awards at Fiscal Year-End table below.